jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 To remove possible contaminating species from our samples that are derived from the laboratory environment, we can use the R package `decontam`.
-The idea here is to use this to reduce the number of noisey taxa in the downstream compositional analysis, e.g. reducing the overplotting of the loadings of PCAs.
+The idea here is to use this to reduce the number of noisy taxa in the downstream compositional analysis, e.g. reducing the over-plotting of the loadings of PCAs.

  We manually added the library quantification values (qPCR) to our main metadata file